cdoublev/css/doc/parse/README.md

 <summary><strong>Aside:</strong> <code>CSSStyleDeclaration</code> was a confusing name from the start.</summary>
 <br>

 It suggests that `CSSStyleDeclaration` represents a single declaration accepted in the block value of a style rule.
-Initially, it actually represented a list of these declarations, and later a list of declaration accepted in the block value of some at-rules.
+Initially, it actually represented a list of declarations accepted in the block value of a style rule.
+Later, it also represented a list of declarations accepted in the block value of some at-rules like `@font-face` and `@page`.

 Before the introduction of these at-rules and nested style and group rules, it could have been used to represent the block value of a style rule.
 Assigning a value containing a rule to `Element.style` or `CSSStyleDeclaration.cssText` must not cause a parse error.
 The rule must simply be ignored: